Improving Intrinsic Exploration with Language Abstractions: L-AMIGo

 This teacher is updated separately from the student at different time intervals.
 Formally, its training data is batches of $(s_0, g_t, r^T_t)$ tuples collected from student trajectories for nonzero $r^T_t$, where $s_0$ is the initial state of the student's trajectory and $g_t$ is the goal that led to reward $r^T_t$.

-The original paper \cite{campero2021learning} implements AMIGo for MiniGrid only, where the goals $g_t$ are $(x, y)$ coordinates that must be reached by the student.
-The student gets the teacher's goal embedded directly as a feature of the $M \times N$ environment, and the teacher is a dimensionality-preserving convolutional neural network which encodes the student's $M \times N$ environment into an $M \times N$ distribution over coordinates, from which a single goal is selected.
+The original paper \cite{campero2021learning} implements AMIGo for MiniGrid only, where the goals $g_t$ are $(x, y)$ coordinates to be reached.
+The student gets the goal embedded directly in the $M \times N$ environment, and the teacher is a dimensionality-preserving convolutional network which encodes the student's $M \times N$ environment into an $M \times N$ distribution over coordinates, from which a single goal is selected.